 - Cleared check

 - Funds debited from account

-Penalties may be assessed to any lienholder who does not surrender a certificate of title (electronic or paper) upon the request of the legal vehicle owner.
+Penalties may be assessed to any lienholder who does not surrender a certificate of title (electronic or paper) upon the full satisfaction of the lien and the request of the legal vehicle owner.
 The title must be delivered within 15 business days of full satisfaction of the lien.

 Lienholders found in violation may receive penalties that range from $50 to a maximum of $500 per title.